Covid 19 coronavirus: Jobless benefit numbers approaching GFC levels in New Zealand

 However, with the extended wage subsidy still supporting 372,000 jobs, it is feared that jobless numbers could spike when it ends in September.
 MSD expects demand for jobless benefits to peak in January.

-The rise in number of people going on a benefit - in particular middle or higher income earners - has led to more scrutiny of how much beneficiaries are paid.
+The rising number of people going on a benefit - in particular middle or higher income earners - has led to more scrutiny of how much beneficiaries are paid.

 Welfare advocates have accused the Government of creating a two-tier welfare system by paying newly jobless $490 though the Covid relief payment while existing beneficiaries received around $250 a week.